RESILIENCE, RESPECT, RELATIONSHIPS, RESPONSIBILITY

 - Communicate constructively with the College and use expected processes and protocols when raising concerns.

-- Support College staff to maintain a safe learning environment for all students.
+- Support the College staff to maintain a safe learning environment for all students.

 - Follow the College’s complaints processes if there are complaints.